 Because of the magnitude of information, modeling, and supporting studies that must be performed and evaluated, an IRP may take over a year to complete.
 KYMEA's process will consist of the following efforts:

 - Community Focus Group sessions to assess customer sentiment toward the composition, reliability, and cost of KYMEA’s future generating mix

 - Collecting information to be used in the evaluation of future generation portfolios, such as technology, cost, and performance characteristics

 - Reports and assistance from subject matter experts regarding matters that will provide insight to guide the overall IRP analysis

 - An analysis of a wide range of generation options that can be used to meet portfolio planning objectives

 - Measurement of key variables to determine a range of possible cost and performance outcomes and risk for proposed generation groups

 - Distribution of findings, including final recommendations and action plan to the KYMEA Board of Directors

 KYMEA's final IRP report will be published on its website and results will be shared with legislative and regulatory bodies.
 KYMEA will provide progress updates as neccessary.

-KYMEA’s power supply portfolio will change in the year 2022 when a coal-based purchase power agreement (PPA) expires and a large solar array PPA commences.
-The 2020 IRP will evaluate additional needs and identify risks to achieve an appropriate mix of resources to pursue the objectives of our member communities.
+KYMEA’s power supply portfolio will change in the year 2027 when a purchase power agreement (PPA) expires.
+The 2023 IRP will evaluate additional needs and identify risks to achieve an appropriate mix of resources to pursue the objectives of our member communities.